-We could make both ?s F, so that 'A % B' is equivalent to 'A', or we could fill them in as we do for disjunction, or we could make them both T. So in setting down % Intro we haven't yet said enough to pick out a unique connective.
+We could make both ?s F, so that ' $A \ \% B$ ' is equivalent to 'A', or we could fill them in as we do for disjunction, or we could make them both T. So in setting down % Intro we haven't yet said enough to pick out a unique connective.

 Stevenson concludes that connectives must be introduced semantically, and the inference rules governing them must be justified in relation to the semantics.
-One must show that there is a meaning which validates the rules, and that there is not more than one such meaning.
+One must show that there is a meaning which validates the rules (and presumably, though Stevenson does not make this point, not more than one such meaning).
 This amounts to the wholesale abandonment of Carnap's Copernican turn.